 In so doing, White turns in an engaging book even while it struggles to get a handle on the elephant in the room: the arrests of men connected to the Nixon re-election campaign who had broken into Democratic National Committee headquarters at the Watergate hotel.

 The spirit of the nation was low.
 Yes, American involvement in the Vietnam War was closing down, but the human cost had been high, and utterly wasted.
-The economy was chugging along, but can-do spirit had been replaced by a sense of ennui, or what a later 1970s president would term “malaise.”
+The economy was chugging along, but can-do spirit had been replaced by a sense of ennui, or what was termed “malaise” in a later 1970s presidency.
 White saw it, too:

 Public spirit and social conscience had worn low by 1972 – a war had worn out the spirit, and random experimentation had worn out conscience.
 Few, except for the blacks and deprived, asked what the country could do for them, and fewer still asked what they could do for their country.